artmind21/artmind21.github.io/index.md

 # Art Mind in the 21st Century

 What's that?
+Visual artist's quest to

 *The short answer:* human way of thinking changed tremendously, and art's mission is to reflect that and evolve accordingly

 ### The Long Answer ###

-In a sense, art always tried to be as engaging and absorbing - interactive - as possible.
-That's why *perspective* was invented, that's why realistic painting was prevalant for centuries.
+In a sense, art has always been interactive - artists  strived to engage viewers with their pictures as much possible.
+That's why *perspective* was invented, that's why realistic painting was prevalant for centuries
+(Leonardo da Vinci, Michelangelo, Titian).

+That's until the photography was invented, which freed artists from representational depictions.
+Began the era of the Modern Art - impressionism, expressionism, etc. - which focussed on the spiritual side of things.

+Alongside

+But times were changing, and artists were looking for new ways to express ideas and to engage people.
+YBT - Young British Artist - with Damien Hirst in the forefront *"invented"* new interactive art - Conceptual Art / Installation Art
+(The Physical Impossibility of Death in the Mind of Someone Living)

-### W-I-P
+## W-I-P

 ### The 21st Century Holy Grail Quest: The Perfect Programming Language :laughing: :earth_africa: :rabbit: